 It can be very overwhelming and it is so important to find ways that you can relax.
 Relaxation looks different to everyone but here are a few of my favorite ways to find some peace during this crazy season.

-This may not sound like the most ‘relaxing’ activity, however studies have shown that exercise can improve sleep and energy levels, reduce anxiety, and can help brain health and memory.
-That is just a few of the benefits that exercise can do for you.
+This may not sound like the most ‘relaxing’ activity, however, studies have shown that exercise can improve sleep and energy levels, reduce anxiety, and can help brain health and memory.
+Thaose are just a few of the benefits that exercise can do for you.

 Our university has a gym located right on campus and the membership is included in your tuition costs!
 The building is called the Campus Recreation and Wellness Centre (CRWC).

-My favorite gym features are the yoga and dance classes, however the gym offers much more.
+My favourite gym features are the yoga and dance classes, however, the gym offers much more.
 Check out our blog post about the CRWC to learn more about our gym.

 There are actually foods that are known to be the best for your brain and memory.
-Here are a few of my favorite exam foods and drinks:
+Here are a few of my favourite exam foods and drinks:

 - Coffee (thank goodness) increases alertness and provides antioxidants for your brain.

-- Blueberries (along with other dark colored berries) have a number of health benefits and provide anti-inflammatory and antioxidant effects.
+- Blueberries (along with other dark-coloured berries) have a number of health benefits and provide anti-inflammatory and antioxidant effects.
 Both work against stress and inflammation and have also been found to improve communications with brain cells.

-Okay I could go on and on about the benefits of food however I will spare you.
-Cooking may not be your favorite thing to do but I find that cooking with friends can make it much more enjoyable!
+Okay, I could go on and on about the benefits of food however I will spare you.
+Cooking may not be your favourite thing to do but I find that cooking with friends can make it much more enjoyable!

-This may seem pretty obvious but making sure to prioritize sleep during exams is essential.
+This may seem pretty obvious but make sure to prioritize sleep during exams is essential.
 Your body and brain need sleep in order to function properly.

 A lack of sleep can create memory issues, mood shifts and trouble with concentration.
 I know I can get pretty cranky if I don’t get enough sleep either!
 Plus, don’t these cute pups look so cozy?